ZekeMoore/Covid19_Vaccine_Reaction_Analysis/README.md

   <img width="950" height="400" src="Resources/Images/Vaccine_Research.png">
 </p>

-We will be analyzing COVID19 Vaccines Adverse events.
+I will be analyzing COVID-19 Vaccines Adverse events.
 The VAERS data is accessible by downloading raw data in comma-separated value (CSV) files for import into a database, spreadsheet, or text editing program or by using the CDC WONDER online search tool.
 Information provided to VAERS that identifies a person who received the vaccine or vaccines will not be available to the public.
 De-identified VAERS data are available 4-6 weeks after the report is received.
 VAERS data change as new reports are received, so your results may change if you repeat the same search at a later date.

 - The data selected has three CSV files.
-We obtained the data from [Vaccine Adverse Event Reporting System.](https://vaers.hhs.gov/).
+I obtained the data from [Vaccine Adverse Event Reporting System.](https://vaers.hhs.gov/).

   -   Data file # 1 - 2021VAERSVAX - The CSV file contains 389,323 rows and 8 columns of vaccines information.
   -   Data file # 2 - 2021VAERSSYMPTOMS - The CSV file contains 503,422 rows and 11 columns of patient symptoms information.